DevPlant/spring-beginner-training-v2/playground/README.md

 ### Part 1, Security ( we'll push testing to the afternoon so we can test both with and without security )

-Part 1, be amazed an win 100 Lei ( If you know what happens ) !
+Part 1, be amazed an win an awesome prize!

 After, demo we're gonna need these snippets ( so you don't have to type it )